-By virtual investing, you become more aware of rhythms in the market and prepare for a volatile market.
-As such, you can explore strategies to deal with turbulence without the loss of real money.
-Ask yourself: are you better off trading actively in a weak market or sticking to a buy-hold plan?
+By virtual investing, you become more aware of the rhythms in the market and prepare for a volatile market.
+As such, you can explore strategies to deal with turbulence without losing real money.
+Are you better off trading actively in a weak market or sticking to a buy-hold plan?
 Games allow you to experiment with cash without the fear of losing it.

 Market Volatility During The Pandemic

 Many investors quickly baled when the pandemic’s effects hurt our economy, causing a dramatic market downturn in March 2020.
 However, the market proved its resilience by resurging and reaching record levels later in the year.
 Those investors who sold their holdings learned a lesson about riding out storms.

 5. Competition With Your Peers Is (Almost) Realistic

 Never let a chance to compete with your peers go to waste!
 Students love to compare their rankings.
 Most games rank players daily and allow you to see each other’s stock purchases, performance, and ranking.

 My students tell me they check their rankings daily, if not more often.
 If they lose a top ranking, they often get upset.
 I need to remind them that it is virtual money and has no impact on their grades.
 We discuss trading and investment strategies in class.
 They can research what stock (or stocks) pulled their performance down and decide if they should buy more with available virtual cash to reduce their cost.